divVerent/aaaaxy/docs/userguide.md

 when compiling to enable multithreading, and by passing `-dump_video_fps_divisor=2` to limit the video to SFR (30fps).

+### Demo Recording

+To record a demo of the game, pass the flags `-dump_demo=demo.dem`.

+The resulting `demo.dem` file can be played back with only this exact same version of the game by passing `-play_demo=demo.dem`; however the above section on video recording can be used to turn the demo into a video.

+Note that demo playback during video recording is never at realtime.
+You don't want any duplicate frames, right?

 ### Data Storage

 AAAAXY stores saved games in the following location: